jangita/docker-raspbian-temp/README.md

 ## Contributing

-Buy me a coffee ☕ https://paypal.me/exoscale?locale.x=en_US
+Would greatly appreciate a coffee to put up and maintain more opensource stuff.
+Buy me one here ☕ https://paypal.me/exoscale

+Things to do:
+1. Tighten up and lock down the versioning
+2. Better logging

 As always, all contributions of whatever nature are welcome.
 Just